COMP122/comp122-f24/models-comp-comm/notes_09_18.md

      - No Questions..

      ```text
+     No news is Bad news
        Bad news is Good news,
           Good news is No news,
-         No news is Bad news
      ```

    * T/R @ 10:00 am
+     -

 ## Review from Last-time: